Skai Jackson Pays Tribute To Late ‘Jessie’ Co-Star Cameron Boyce During Extraordinary ‘DWTS’ Foxtrot

 The actress brought both herself and Alan to tears in a video package that aired prior to the live presentation.

 Skai told her partner about how much Cameron inspired her.
-She shared that they had built a bond and he was a mentor to her, similar to that of a big brother.
-Skai shared that Cameron always looked out for her and helped to mold her into the person she was today.
-She shared that she missed him every day and while she was sad he was not there to see them dance, it gave her comfort to know he was watching over her.
+She shared that they had built a bond, and he was a mentor to her, similar to that of a big brother.
+Skai shared that Cameron always looked out for her and helped mold her into the person she is today.
+She shared that she missed him every day, and while she was sad he was not there to see them dance, it gave her comfort to know he was watching over her.

-The actor, who suffered from epilepsy, passed away on July 6, 2019, at the age of 20, of a seizure that occurred during his sleep reported The New York Times.
+The actor, who suffered from epilepsy, passed away on July 6, 2019, at the age of 20, of a seizure that occurred during his sleep, reported The New York Times.
 He and Skai starred together on the Disney Channel television show from 2011 through 2015, filming 101 episodes of the popular children’s series.
 Jessie was the second-longest-running sitcom on the network after The Wizards of Waverly Place.

 Fans of the television series could not believe the way Skai held her composure throughout the performance and applauded her for the way she honored her friend in such a noble way.